Quickstart

 outbox.retry.exponential.multiplier=2.0

-For a complete list of all configuration options, see the Configuration Reference.
+For a complete list of all configuration options, see Configuration Reference.

 That's it!
 Your records are now reliably persisted and processed.